 The LOHC plants will employ a toluene-MCH carrier system using licensed commercial technology.
 Existing hydrocarbon storage tanks, pipelines, and jetty facilities at the North Atlantic Terminal will be repurposed for LOHC handling.
-The hydrogen-laden LOHC will be shipped to a dehydrogenation facility in Wilhelmshaven, Germany, or site in Antwerp, Belgium where hydrogen will be released and injected into the European hydrogen pipeline network for final delivery to offtakes.
+The hydrogen-laden LOHC will be shipped to a dehydrogenation facility [REDACTED] where hydrogen will be released and injected into the European hydrogen pipeline network for final delivery to offtakes.